 In Brazil there's been a big parade in the capital of Rio de Janeiro to mark the 155th anniversary of the country's independence from Portugal.

-In Brazil there's been a big parade in the capital of Rio de Janeiro to mark the 155th anniversary of the country's independence from Portugal.
+Background: In Brazil there's been a big parade in the capital of Rio de Janeiro to mark the 155th anniversary of the country's independence from Portugal.
 Unlike the Spanish possessions in South America which became separate countries, all Portugal's colonies were united in one huge nation.

 SYNOPSIS: The celebrations continued all day in the city's Flamengo Park and they were dominated by units from the armed forces.
 Unlike the annual Rio carnival, the independence day parade was a comparatively sober affair, and a reminder for Brazilians of the military rule they've lived under for 13 years.